 Coping with Infertility During Mother’s Day

-The path to build a family can sometimes be a tortuous one – one with the occasional roadblock, maybe one that requires an additional passenger (like a fertility doc or a donor).
+The path to building a family can sometimes be a tortuous one – one with the occasional roadblock, maybe one that requires an additional passenger (like a fertility doc or a donor).
 It is a private, sometimes isolating, journey.
 But one thing is clear: while a couple is on this path, focused on their final destination, they need support and ways to cope with the twists and turns that come their way.

 Unfortunately, some days on this journey can be more difficult than others.
 For many, Mother’s Day can be a heartbreaking reminder of the pregnancy that was lost, or one that is yet to be.
 Prior to the need to socially distance, planning a welcomed distraction may have been a little easier, so how can we better cope when we are at home?